CSSN Request for Proposals: Spring 2024

 - A 150 word abstract that could be used publicly if the grant is awarded.

-- Intellectual Merit of the Proposed Research – including how this research expands the peer reviewed literature in the specified scholarly area.
+- Intellectual Merit of the Proposed Research, including how this research expands the peer reviewed literature in the specified scholarly area and whether it identifies new actors in engaged in climate obstruction.
 Research grant proposals should include a detailed literature review; seed grants should include a detailed list flagging the most relevant pieces.

-- Broader Political Importance and value of the research to addressing climate change.
+- Broader Political Importance, including value of the research to addressing climate change.

 - Proposed Budget and Schedule, including intermediate outputs and planned peer reviewed publications.

-- Research projects involving human subjects (defined here: https://www.brown.edu/research/irb-review) will usually require approval at your home institution and through Brown University’s institutional review board.
+- Research projects involving human subjects (defined here: https://www.brown.edu/research/irb-review) will usually require approval at your home institution and vetted by Brown University’s institutional review board.
 This is all feasible, and is getting more streamlined, but may require a couple months, which should be built into the project schedule.

 - This call for proposals is open to all members of the Climate Social Science Network.
 If you are not a member, contact us.